-The Cathedral of St. Mary and St. Mary's Catholic School Security Committee has implemented a "crisis plan" to address security and emergency situations.
+The Cathedral of St. Mary and St. Mary's Catholic School Security Committee has the "I Love U Guys" Standard Response Protocol & Reunification procedures to address security and emergency situations.
 All teachers and staff are aware of the procedures to follow to keep your children safe.
 In the event of such an emergency, circumstances permitting, the building may be evacuated, and students will be moved to one of three secure designated locations:

 - 1. St. Mary's Cathedral

-- 2. Public Library
+- 2. Laramie County Public Library

 - 3. A & C Feed